-Improve headways: Upgrade all 60-minute, peak time headways in the CLRP to 30-min headways, and 30-minute headways in the CLRP to 20-minute headways.

-Establish off-peak service on 60-minute headways.

-Run-through service at Union Station to provide a direct oneseat ride from parts of Maryland along the Penn and Camden MARC lines to/from Alexandria, Virginia.
+- Improve headways: Upgrade all 60- minute, peak time headways n the CLRP to 30min headways and 30minute headways in CLRP to 20-minute headways. - Establish off-peak service on 60-minute headways - Run-through service at Union Station to provide a direct one-seat ride from parts of Maryland along the Penn and Camden lines to/from Alexandria, Virginia.